eriknovak/docs-research/docs/papers/paper-structure.md

 3. Disadvantages of the proposed solution over the baseline methods

-## Conclusion
+## Conclusion & Future Work

 The conclusion should summarize the main findings of the paper.

 1. The main findings of the paper

 2. How does the findings contribute to the field [connection to the introduction]

-## Future Work
-Possible next steps to advance the research.
+3. Possible next steps to advance the research

 ## Acknowledgements

 Who supported the research, financially or otherwise.

 ## Bibliography

 The references to the work cited in the paper.